St333fan/ZS6D/README.md

-# ZS6D with added CroCo support and new pipeline of Template Matching
+# ZS6D with added CroCo support and new pipeline for Template Matching

 ![dino_croco](./assets/Robot_Vision_CroCo_Dino.png)